 Gradually shift targets assessment towards real world emissions

 GHG emissions can be higher than found under certification measurements, due to the gap between certification and real world emissions.
 Therefore, to assess the effectiveness of policy measures on transport to curbing climate change, it is crucial to consider emission reductions achieved in real-world vehicle operation [140], [141], and to monitor energy consumption in real driving conditions.

+Main enablers:

 A first step has been already made through the adoption of fuel consumption monitoring systems that allow the Commission to follow the progress of CO2 emission reduction under in-use conditions.
 However presently there is no link between the official certification-based monitoring and the in-use performance.
 Therefore, future initiatives aiming at strengthening the real world monitoring of CO2 emissions and energy consumption are essential, as well as working on possible remediation initiatives in case significant divergences from the targets are observed.

 Inverting the trend of increasing transport demand is an overlook opportunity